AJuna345/snake-app/README.md

 ## Narrative
 *What the app does*<br>
 UNcaffeinated - Solid Snake is an enhanced version of the classic Snake game.
-I tried to update it with a clean, modern look and a dashboard that tracks player stats in real-time.
-It supports different color themes and a leaderboard that ranks the game's best Snake Wranglers.
+I tried to update it with a clean, modern look and a dashboard that tracks player scores and power-ups in real-time.
+It supports different color themes and a leaderboard that ranks the game's top Snake Wranglers.

 *Why I chose it*<br>
 The classic snake game is very simple and gets boring quickly, so I wanted to make it more fun and challenging.